NWChemEx/TAMM/dox/install.md

 * **[Building the DPCPP code path using Intel OneAPI SDK](install.md#build-dpcpp-code-path-using-intel-oneapi-sdk)**

-## Default build using BLIS and NETLIB Lapack
+## Default build using BLIS and NETLIB LAPACK

 ### To enable CUDA build, add `-DUSE_CUDA=ON`